fjemi/python-docker-api/README.md

 ## API Routing
 - Routes are defined in `api/app/routes` and are dynamically loaded
-- Routes and function loaded within from route's `.py` file must share the same name
+- Routes and function loaded within from a route's `.py` file must share the same name